An Introduction to the Board

 Once a CPS Technician has been certified for a minimum of six months, they may apply and complete requirements to become a CPST Instructor.
 This qualifies a CPS Technician to educate and train new CPS Technicians.
 For more information about how to become a CPST Instructor, please visit Safe Kids Worldwide.

-Congratulations to the 2013 CPS Award winners Bev Kellner, Instructor of the Year, and Amelia “Millie” Jensen, Technician of the Year!
-Read more about the 2013 winners.
+Congratulations to the 2018 CPS Award winners Carina Ortiz, Instructor of the Year, and Chris Morris, Technician of the Year!
+Read more about the 2018 winners.

 Annual nominations are accepted in recognition of CPS Technicians and Instructors that demonstrate outstanding CPS contributions.
 The National Child Passenger Safety Board promotes this award to honor the men and women who dedicate their time and skills to ensure our nation’s children are transported safely.
 This is a wonderful opportunity to recognize the outstanding work that goes on in the field of child passenger safety.
 Consider nominating a deserving technician or instructor who exemplifies extraordinary dedication to Child Passenger Safety programs.

-The American Automobile Association (AAA) will be providing $500 cash awards to the 2013 CPS Technician and Instructor of the year.
-These two winners will be announced and recognized at the annual Lifesavers conference in April 2013.
+The American Automobile Association (AAA) provided $500 cash awards to the 2018 CPS Technician and Instructor of the year.
+These two winners were announced and recognized at the annual Lifesavers conference.